 Step 4: Configure Contour Point Properties

 Configure properties to adjust trajectory accuracy, the number of contour points and other settings.

 Shown below are properties used.
-For details on each property, refer to the following.
+For details on each property, refer to Vision Guide 7.0 Properties and Results Reference.